-3. Synchronization – careful organization of work; coordination of efforts; beat of the machine not of nature; punctuality; hours/days/weeks set aside for specific activities; school year
+3. Synchronization – the careful organization of work; coordination of efforts; beat of the machine, not of nature; punctuality; hours/days/weeks set aside for specific activities; school year

 4. Concentration – total dependent on highly concentrated deposits of fossil fuel; population; work (in specific locations, rather than everywhere); the poor, criminals, the insane; concentration of flow of capital (to large corporations, banks); concentration of production among only a few large producers (autos, breakfast foods)

 5. Maximization – bigger is better; a smaller number of larger units; growth at all costs (GNP, etc.)